tkeskita/mesh_heal/docs/mesh_heal.rst

 --------

 * Mesh Heal operators are experimental, use at your own risk.
-* Mesh Heal operators are slow.
+* Mesh Heal operators are slow on large meshes.
-* Supported on newest stable release of Blender (2.90 or later) and LTS version (2.83).
+* Supported on newest LTS release of Blender (currently 2.93), but may work on any Blender version starting from 2.83.
-  Old version for Blender 2.79 is available in *blender2.7* branch.

 Recommendations
 ---------------